Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

    Standard_Boolean  Visual3d_LayerItem::IsNeedToRecompute
 ~~~~~

-An example of *Visual3d_LayerItem* is *V3d_ColorScaleLayerItem*  that represents the color scale entity as the layer’s item.
+An example of *Visual3d_LayerItem* is *V3d_ColorScaleLayerItem*  that represents the color scale entity as the layer's item.
 The *V3d_ColorScaleLayerItem* sends render requests to  the color scale entity represented by it.
-As this entity (*V3d_ColorScale*)  is assigned to the *V3d_LayerMgr* it uses its overlay layer’s services for  drawing:
+As this entity (*V3d_ColorScale*)  is assigned to the *V3d_LayerMgr* it uses its overlay layer's services for  drawing:

 <h4>Example </h4>